top of page

 We need your voice to save our rural county!

-Tell the County you want a NO vote for Parker.
+Tell the County you want a NO vote for Parker +G3.

-Please contact EL Dorado County officials regarding the proposed CHANGE of the General Plan for Parker’s Marble Valley & Lime Rock Valley developments that will allow 4000+ homes to be built on acreage currently zoned rural and approved for only 454 homes.
+Please contact EL Dorado County officials regarding the proposed CHANGE of the General Plan for Parker +G3’s Marble Valley & Lime Rock Valley developments that would allow 4000+ houses to be built on acreage currently zoned rural and approved for only 454 houses.

 Get the Latest News & Updates